top of page

 JESUS' REUNION WITH HIS DISCIPLES

 John's Gospel also recounts the touching story of Jesus' reunion with his disciples beside the sea of Galilee.
 This meeting occurred after Jesus' resurrection.
-At this point, his disciples believing their master had died, and so betrayed their faith, returned to their prior occupation as fishermen.
+At this point, his disciples believing their master had died, and so betrayed their faith, and returned to their prior occupation as fishermen.
 After a night of fishing, and catching nothing, they saw a stranger on the shore, who, upon learning they had caught nothing, urged them to cast their net on the other side of their boat.
 They did so, and miraculously discovered a catch so vast and heavy that they would need help to haul it to shore.

 On the shore, they realized the stranger was no stranger at all, but their beloved master, alive and well, whom they joyfully greeted.
 Having prepared them a breakfast of grilled fish and bread, Jesus and his disciples dined together one last time.
-In a few days, Jesus would leave them, and ascend up to heaven.

-The Gospel ends with John's memorable sign-off, where, speaking about the many healings Jesus had performed throughout his ministry: "I suppose that if each one were written down in detail, there would not be room in the whole world for all the books that would be written."
+John's Gospel ends with John's memorable sign-off, where, speaking about the many healings Jesus had performed throughout his ministry: "I suppose that if each one were written down in detail, there would not be room in the whole world for all the books that would be written."

 - END -